 The 2016 Census created a snapshot of life in Canada on May 10, 2016.
 The following reports provide 2016 Census results on major topics with a focus on Saskatchewan.

-Previous census reports are available at the Publication Centre.
+Previous census reports are available at the Publications Centre.

 2016 Census Population and Dwelling Count Amendments